Steh/steh.github.io/_posts/2023-02-01-Splunk_building_better_notables.md

 excerpt: "Tips for optimizing notables in Splunk Enterprise Security"
 ---

+## Notables in Splunk Enterprise Security (ES)

-Notables in Splunk Enterprise Security (ES) are records of security-related events that require further investigation or action by security analysts.
-Notables are created by rules in Splunk ES that detect suspicious or anomalous behavior in the security data.
+Notables in Splunk Enterprise Security (ES) are security-related events that require further investigation or action by security analysts.
+These notables are created by rules in Splunk ES that detect suspicious or anomalous behavior in the security data.

-## Contributing Events
+### Contributing Events

-- Add a search to show the search results leading to the notables.
+- Add a search to display the search results leading to the notables.
-- Use the "Drill-down Search" field in the notable to view the events.
+- Utilize the "Drill-down Search" field within the notables to view the events.

-## Add "Next Steps" Descriptions
+### Next Steps Instructions

-- Include clear instructions in the notables to guide the next steps.
+- Include clear instructions within the notables to guide the next steps for analysts.
-- Utilize the "Next Steps" section within the notables.
+- Make use of the "Next Steps" section within the notables.

-## Convert Searches to Correlation Searches
+### Convert Searches to Correlation Searches

-- Correlation Searches provide enhanced possibilities for investigating events.
+- Correlation Searches provide advanced capabilities for investigating events.
-- To transform a search, add the following parameters: [^1]
+- To transform a search into a correlation search, add the following parameters: [^1]

 ```conf
 # savedsearches.conf